long2205/pitaya-cdk-template/README.md

 BaseNetwork stack will be created if you didn't initiate it first.

 You can extend to more stacks.
 But the less stacks the better.

+**⚠️⚠️⚠️Please also keep in mind that this stack will be deploy in Tokyo Region as default⚠️⚠️⚠️**<br>
+Set different region in .env file if needed to

 ![stacks](/stacks.png)
 ## Files structure and its meaning